 Each year KRCU Radio provides a report to the Corporation for Public Broadcasting's activities on behalf of the public.
 These include programming, production, community outreach, educational events, among other criteria.
 The files below represent the reports filed with CPB for the Station Activities Survey for the most recent reporting period.

-- Station Activity Survey Local Content & Services FY17
+- Station Activity Survey - Local Content and Services FY18

 Southeast Missouri State University, licensee of KRCU and KSEF is not required to file an IRS Form 990.